adlnet/xAPI-Spec/xAPI.md

 ###### GET agents/profile
 Example endpoint: http://example.com/xAPI/agents/profile

-Loads ids of all profile entries for an agent.
+Loads ids of all profile entries for an Agent.
 If "since" parameter is specified, this is limited to entries that have been stored or updated since the specified timestamp (exclusive).